-Have your children combine the two cards to form the new word.
-How many suffixes work appropriately with the various words? (e.g., thankful, thanking)
+Have your children combine the root words and suffix index cards to form new words.
+How many suffixes work appropriately with the various words? (e.g., thankful, thanking).
+See the Week 1 Notes for more information about each activity.

 Optional: MCP Word Study D